pic

 gif

 The example reveals the benefits of task switching under concurrency: although only one task can run at any moment, task A can yield control of the thread to task B when it becomes idle.
 In the code, the idle state is simulated by the function sleep, during which the computer performs no operations.
 Once task A becomes idle, its state is saved, allowing it to eventually resume execution from where it left off.
-In the meantime, task B can use that thread's processing time, explaining why B finishes first.
+In the meantime, task B can use that thread's processing time, explaining why task B finishes first.

 By taking turns efficiently and sharing the single available thread, tasks make the most of the CPU’s processing power.
 This contrasts with a sequential approach, where task A must finish before moving to the next task.
 The difference is reflected in their execution times, resulting in 2 seconds for the concurrent approach and 3 seconds for the sequential one.